SAP-samples/teched2024-IN280/README.md

 ## Overview

 This session is aimied to help participants to use SAP Integration Suite as a middleware for integrating SAP IBP and non-SAP cloud technologies.
-In this session we will be using Amazon AWS S3 and Snowflake as non-SAP cloud services.
+In this session we will be using Amazon AWS S3 and Snowflake as non-SAP cloud services / third-party systems.

 <br>![](/exercises/ex0/images/00_00_0010.png)